Jeff Rubin: Education and early career

-Rubin completed his B.A. in Economics at the University of Toronto before graduating from McGill University with a Masters in Economics.

-He began working as an economist at the Ontario Government Treasury Department where he was responsible for projecting future interest rates.
+Rubin received a B.A. in Economics at the University of Toronto and an M.A. from McGill University.
+He then worked as an economist in the Ontario Government Treasury Department where he was responsible for projecting future interest rates.

 Economic forecasts

 In 1988, Rubin moved on to the brokerage firm Wood Gundy which was taken over by CIBC and became first CIBC Wood Gundy and then CIBC World Markets.
 He has accurately predicted fluctuations in interest rates and the value of the Canadian dollar.
 In the early 1990s he came to prominence projecting a major decline in the Ontario real estate market.
 He was one of the first economists to accurately predict soaring oil prices in 2000 and is now a popular commentator on oil depletion and its economic repercussions.
 However, in 2008, when a barrel of oil was $135, Rubin predicted that the price will reach $225 by 2012.
-This prediction turned out to be wrong with the price of oil crashing in 2009, which -- despite a rebound from 2011-2014 -- stayed relatively low until 2016.
+This prediction turned out to be wrong with the price of oil crashing in 2009, which – despite a rebound from 2011 to 2014 – stayed relatively low until 2016.